Geowil/Geowil_Bank/README.md

 ## Version Changelogs
+- Version 2.0.2 Changelog:
+  - Fixed an issue where any plugin command called would trigger the Bank scene to open.
+(BreakerZero)

 - Version 2.0.1 Changelog:
   - Fixed a potential menu hang due to an invalid selection index.
   - Updated the plugin button image to include a cancel button.